 A second or subsequent offense is a category B felony, carrying:

-If child porn case gets dismissed (meaning there is no conviction), the case can be sealed right away.
-Otherwise, Nevada does not permit sealing child porn cases.14
+If your child pornography case gets dismissed (meaning there is no conviction), the case can be sealed right away.
+Otherwise, Nevada law does not permit the sealing of child pornography convictions.14

-Child pornography is considered a crime involving moral turpitude.
-Consequently, aliens who have been convicted of child pornography may be deported from the U.S.
+Child pornography is a deportable offense and a crime involving moral turpitude.
+Consequently, non-citizens who have been convicted of child pornography may be deported from the U.S.

 Foreigners charged with child pornography crimes are advised to retain experienced counsel as soon as possible.
 An attorney may be able to get the case dismissed or charges reduced to a non-removable offense.15

-- Lewdness with a child under 16 (NRS 201.230): It is a crime in Nevada for a person to commit a sexual act on a child under 16.
-The penalty includes a life sentence (with the possibility of parole after ten (10) years), sex offender status, and possibly a fine of up to $10,000.16
+- Lewdness with a child under 16 (NRS 201.230): Committing a sexual act on a child under 16 carries a life sentence with the possibility of parole after 10 years, sex offender status, and possibly a fine of up to $10,000.

-- Child abuse (NRS 200.508): It is a crime in Nevada for a person to cause a child to suffer physical or mental harm.
-Depending on the severity of the injuries, the penalties range from just a fine to life in prison.17
+- Child abuse (NRS 200.508): Cause a child to suffer physical or mental harm carries prison and fines depending on the severity of the injuries.

-- Statutory sexual seduction / statutory rape (NRS 200.368): It is a crime in Nevada for an adult to have sexual penetration with a child age 15 or 14 and with a minimum 4-year age difference (16 is the age of consent in Nevada).
-The penalties include up to ten (10) years in prison and sex offender status.18
+- Statutory sexual seduction / statutory rape (NRS 200.368): An adult having sexual penetration with a child age 15 or 14 and with a minimum four-year age difference carries up to 10 years in prison and sex offender status.
+(Sixteen is the age of consent in Nevada.)

 Go back to our Nevada sex crimes page.